konduit-io/TBD/packages/store/README.md

 ### Actions

-An action is a data object used to send data to the store.
+An action is a data object used to describe state changes to the store.
 In its simplest form, an action has the following shape:

 ```typescript